Mikejo5000/vsts-docs-pr/docs/work/scale/scaled-agile-framework.md

 You'll need to be a [project administrator](../../security/add-users-team-project.md) to perform these steps.
 ####Create and configure each Program team

-1. From the Overview page for the team project, create a new team.
+1. From the Overview page for the project, create a new team.
 Make sure that you clear the checkbox for Create an area path with the name of the team.

 	![Create team](_img/safe-create-team.png)